Set up a fun busy activity for toddlers and preschoolers. An easy flour sensory play station will entertain children again and again!

 I set out a jelly roll pan with a layer of flour spread along the bottom.

-Be sure to only add as much flour as you want to clean up, because it is guaranteed to spread… (but wait, don’t get discouraged, check out these 10 tips to keep messy play clean, plus we had fun with our clean up, read on!)
+Be sure to only add as much flour as you want to clean up because it is guaranteed to spread.

 Henry soon got his backhoe, loader, semi and went to town plowing ‘snow’ and clearing the path.

 This provided the entertainment for the entire morning.
-Even through Grandma visiting.
+Even though Grandma was visiting.

 I’m not sure which was more fun though… the plowing… or the cleanup.